sebastianpw/sage/public/docs/FREEPIK.md

 This short guide explains how to create a Freepik account and connect it with your SAGE Dashboard.

+** Please note that Freepik is currently only used for Composites.
+Conposites can have up to 3 source images.
+Image generation uses nanobana.**

 ---

 ## Step 1 — Create your Freepik account